 On the flip side, I eat as much heart, tongue and kidney as I want, because they contain mostly water-soluble vitamins that don’t accumulate and cause issues.

-If you plan on using organ meat supplements you should know that 3 grams of freeze-dried organ meats correspond to approximately 1 ounce of fresh organ meat.
+If you plan on using organ meat supplements you should know that 3 grams of freeze-dried organ meat corresponds to approximately 1 ounce of fresh organ meat.

-What To Do if You Don’t Like Eating Organ Meats
+What to Do if You Don’t Like Eating Organ Meat

-Even if you have easy access to fresh organ meats, the problem is that most people are turned off by the thought of eating organs, such as offals, as I discussed in my blog post about the best beef liver supplements.
+Even if you have easy access to fresh organ meat, the problem is that most people are turned off by the thought of eating organs (as I discussed in my blog post about the best beef liver supplements).

 In fact, I’ve heard from many people who are disgusted by the thought of eating these animal parts — even though they’ve never tried them.